Call for Applications – Residency Programme India (CLOSED)

 Cooperation partners (Scholarship sponsors)

-University of Music and Performing Arts Graz, University of Music and Performing Arts Vienna, University of Applied Arts Vienna, University of Vienna (Faculty of Philosophy and Education)
+University of Music and Performing Arts Graz, University of Music and Performing Arts Vienna, University of Applied Arts Vienna, University of Vienna (Faculty of Philosophy and Education), Federal Ministry of the Republic of Austria (BMEIA).

 Comments are closed.